 Music therapy sessions at Memorial Rehabilitation Institute incorporate a variety of instruments, singing and/or listening.
-Alan Novick, MD, Medical Director, Memorial Rehabilitation Institute, says music therapy is very helpful, particularly with some stroke victims, or those who have suffered a brain injury.
+Studies have shown that music therapy can be very helpful, particularly with some stroke victims, or those who have suffered a brain injury.

-Music can effectively access and activate these systems.
-Movement and muscle control improvement can be achieved through music therapy.
+In addition to music effectively accessing and activating cognitive systems, movement and muscle control improvement can be achieved through music therapy as well.
 Therapists work with patients to follow a steady beat and work with them on recognition of musical timing and rhythmic patterns.
 Activities often include playing a drum to boost range of motion in the upper extremities, exercising to upbeat music to build strength and stamina, or the use of music to complement a normal walking pattern to improve mobility.